matty-jones/MorphCT/README.md

 ![alt-text](logo.png "MorphCT Logo")

+# PLEASE NOTE, README IS A WORK IN PROGRESS. #

 The intention of this code is to:

 * Parse any coarse-grained morphology input in the HOOMD xml format.
 Atomistic morphologies should work too, but the infrastructure is currently set up to map single simulation elements to multiple atoms, so there will likely be plenty of redundant code.